‘Flip Or Flop’ Star Christina El Moussa Secretly Dating Hockey Player For Weeks

 Flip or Flop star Christina El Moussa has been secretly dating Anaheim Ducks player Nate Thompson, a source has revealed to multiple publications.

 Christina El Moussa has been seeing Nate Thompson for at least four weeks, E!
 News reported Friday.
-The Flip or Flop star was spotted Wednesday in the stands of the Anaheim Ducks game against Edmonton Oilers, sparking rumors that Christina El Moussa was on a date with one of the several men accompanying her to the game.
+The Flip or Flop star was spotted Wednesday in the stands of the Anaheim Ducks game against the Edmonton Oilers, sparking rumors that Christina El Moussa was on a date with one of the several men accompanying her to the game.

 According to E!
-News, the men spotted with Christina El Moussa are “buddies” of Nate Thompson’s.
-The Flip or Flop star has been to multiple games this season for the Anaheim Ducks, and the pair have been spotted at multiple events in the past three months together.
+News, the men spotted with Christina El Moussa are “buddies” of Nate Thompson.
+The Flip or Flop star has been to multiple games this season for the Anaheim Ducks, and the pair has been spotted at multiple events in the past three months together.
 Included in those events was the recent Lady Ducks fashion show, a charity event where Nate Thompson shared an Instagram picture of a group of friends that included Christina El Moussa.

 It's for the Kids #LDfashionshow #CHOC